tidalmigrations/tidalmigrations.github.io/pages/user guides/code_analysis_overview.md

 permalink: code-analysis-overview.html
 ---

-Analyzes application's source code for various patterns that are useful in assessing applications for transformation and continual modernization.
+Analyzes an application's source code for various patterns that are useful in assessing applications for transformation and continual modernization.

 ## Language support